Skip to content

 Days 4–5: Engagement

 Ask a question, run a poll, or create an interactive experience.
 Get the subscriber to engage actively rather than passively consuming.
-Subscribers who interact with you in the first week are dramatically more likely to retain long-term.
+Subscribers who interact with you in the first week are dramatically more likely to stay long-term.

 Days 6–7: The First PPV